mikesprague/lucee5-heroku/README.md

 $ foreman start -f Procfile.dev
 ```

 You should now have Lucee up and running at <http://localhost:5000>.
-Start adding your code (Lucee code in /src and static files in /pub).
+Start adding your code.

 To deploy your site to Heroku you need to setup a free Heroku account, install the Heroku toolbelt (Suggested reading: [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java)).
 Then..